 Scheiner, T. (2020).
 Dealing with opposing theoretical perspectives: Knowledge in structures or knowledge in pieces?
 Educational Studies in Mathematics, 104(1), 127-145. link

-The research aims at better accounting of the complex dynamic processes involved when individuals ascribe meaning to the mathematical objects of their thinking.
-The focus is on three processes that are convoluted in the complex dynamics in mathematical knowing and learning: contextualizing, complementizing, and complexifying.
-New interpretative possibilities and theoretical hypotheses are generated that inform research on mathematical cognition and elucidate the three processes, recognizing their epistemological, conceptual, and cognitive significance in mathematical knowing and learning processes.
+The research project investigates the complex dynamic processes that take place when individuals ascribe meaning to the mathematical objects of their thinking.
+The focus is on three processes involved in mathematical cognition: contextualizing, complementizing and complexifying.
+New interpretive possibilities and theoretical hypotheses are generated and explored that inform research on mathematical cognition and shed light on the three processes, recognizing their epistemological, conceptual, and cognitive importance in mathematical learning processes. (w/ Assoc Prof Marcia Pinto)

 Scheiner, T., & Pinto, M. M. F. (2019).
 Emerging perspectives in mathematical cognition: contextualizing, complementizing, and complexifying.
 Educational Studies in Mathematics, 101(3), 357-372. link

-The last few decades have produced a considerable body of literature that conceptualizes, operationalizes, and measures teacher knowledge.
-The focus of this research is on general orientations and tendencies in conceptualizing mathematics teacher knowledge, and how the field currently conceives of what makes mathematics teacher knowledge specialized.
-The purpose of this research is to identify serious limitations of these orientations and tendencies and to provide alternative views to each of these orientations and tendencies that foreground topics in what makes mathematics teacher knowledge specialized that have only been partially explored. (w/ Prof Jose Carrillo, Prof Juan Godino, Dr Miguel Montes, Dr Luis Pino-Fan and Dr Nuria Climent)
+In recent decades, a considerable body of literature has emerged conceptualizing, operationalizing, and measuring teacher knowledge and teacher practices.
+This research project focuses on general orientations and trends in conceptualizing mathematics teacher knowledge and teacher practices and how the field currently conceptualizes what specializes mathematics teacher work.
+The purpose of this research project is to identify serious limitations of these orientations and tendencies and to offer alternative views to each of these orientations and tendencies that foreground issues that specialize mathematics teacher knowledge and practices and that have only been partially explored. (w/ Prof Jose Carrillo, Prof Juan Godino, Dr Miguel Montes, Dr Luis Pino-Fan and Dr Nuria Climent)

 Scheiner, T., Montes, M. A., Godino, J. D., Carrillo, J., & Pino-Fan, L. (2019).
 What makes mathematics teacher knowledge specialized?
 Offering alternative views.
 International Journal of Science and Mathematics Education, 17(1), 153-172. link